Learn English Online

 Conclusion – Overhead is Also Known As

-Overhead, also known as indirect or operating expenses, plays a significant role in maintaining business operations.
+People also refer to overhead as indirect or operating expenses, and it plays a significant role in maintaining business operations.
 Understanding the meaning, types, and examples of overheads is essential for effective financial management.
 Whether it’s rent, utility bills, or administrative salaries, overhead costs ensure smooth functioning while requiring careful monitoring to maintain profitability.

 admin